 While Anki is helpful for making things stick, it should come as no surprise that it’s not the end-all-be-all of learning.
 If you’re learning a language, get out and practice with a fluent speaker.
 If you're learning medicine, you need to test yourself with QBanks like UWorld (or with actual patients on rotations).
 Even the best-made Anki decks are no substitutes for these.
 We believe that an optimal learning strategy contains not just book learning/review, not just practical experience, but a mix of the two.

 Making effective flashcards is an art itself.
-I won't get into specific tips here, but for general advice about making effective Anki cards, I've found Alec from Yousmle's tips to be concise and helpful.
+I won't get into specific tips here, but for general advice about making effective Anki cards, I've found Alec from Yousmle's and Hacking Chinese's tips to be concise and helpful.